pogocache/pogocache/CONTRIBUTING.md

     ```text
     // Copyright 2025 Polypoint Labs, LLC.
 All rights reserved.
     // This file is part of the Pogocache project.
-    // Use of this source code is governed by the AGPL that can be found in
+    // Use of this source code is governed by the MIT that can be found in
     // the LICENSE file.
     ```
 - You may explicitly retain ownership by,